PennyLaneAI/pennylane/doc/autograd_quantum.rst

 Derivatives and gradients are ubiquitous throughout science and engineering.
 In recent years, automatic differentiation has become a key feature in many numerical software libraries, in particular for machine learning (e.g., Theano_, Autograd_, Tensorflow_, or Pytorch_).

 Generally speaking, automatic differentiation is the ability for a software library to compute the derivatives of arbitrary numerical code.
-If you write an algorithm to compute some function :math:`g(x)` (which may include mathematical expressions, but also control flow statements like :code:`if`, :code:`for`, etc.), then automatic differentiation provides an algorithm for :math:`\frac{d}{dx}g(x)` with the same degree of complexity as the original function.
+If you write an algorithm to compute some function :math:`g(x)` (which may include mathematical expressions, but also control flow statements like :code:`if`, :code:`for`, etc.), then automatic differentiation provides an algorithm for :math:`\nabla g(x)` with the same degree of complexity as the original function.

-*Automatic* differentiation should be distinguished from other forms of differentiation. *Manual differentiation*, where an expression is differentiated by hand (often on paper), is extremely time-consuming and error-prone.
+*Automatic* differentiation should be distinguished from other forms of differentiation. *Manual differentiation*, where an expression is differentiated by hand -- often on paper -- is extremely time-consuming and error-prone.
 In *numerical differentiation*, such as the finite-difference method familiar from high-school calculus, the derivative of a function is approximated by numerically evaluating the function at two infinitesimaly separated points.
 However, this method can sometimes be imprecise due to the constraints of classical floating-point arithmetic.

 Computing gradients of quantum functions
 ----------------------------------------